 Starting with a blank sheet creates a lot of potential issues, including the high likelihood that you will forget something important, and the almost certainty that your data will have to be reformatted to roll up to the corporate plan.

-The point of listing all the different (and flawed) tools used for planning and budgeting is to highlight the fact that it is difficult for anyone to build a successful plan with these primitive tools.
-I meet smart, experienced marketers every day who have great execution skills, and a deep understanding of marketing management, but they don’t have the right tools and systems to successfully navigate this complex process of managing a complete marketing plan and budget
+The point of listing all the different (and flawed) tools used for marketing planning and budgeting is to highlight the fact that it is difficult for anyone to build a successful plan with these primitive tools.
+There are smart, experienced marketers who have great execution skills and a deep understanding of marketing management, but they don’t have the right tools and systems to successfully navigate this complex process of managing a complete marketing plan and budget.

-With all of that context in mind, I’d like to introduce the most common errors that we see in marketing plans.
+With all of that context in mind, here are the most common errors that we see in marketing plans.

 When we onboard customers at Planful, we see formula errors more than 80% of the time.
 The most common cause of formula errors is adding a row of data without updating the formula that sums up that row.
-You can learn more about diagnosing these errors by watching my video on this subject.
-We often see formulas broken when people pass along templates through the ages at a company.
+We often see formulas break when people pass along templates through the ages at a company.

-Another common budgeting issue often appears in the “NASA template” that we describe above.
-As formulas grow in complexity, they become more brittle and error-prone – and they are difficult to debug when problems arise.
-These formulas also can assume a level of knowledge on the part of the user.
+Another common budgeting issue often appears in the “NASA template” that we described above.
+As formulas grow in complexity, they become more brittle and error-prone–and they are difficult to debug when problems arise.

-I was recently working with a customer who was quite sophisticated in his spreadsheet skills.
-His worksheet automatically added up certain expense types and categorized them into the finance template.
+For example, one customer had a worksheet that automatically added up certain expense types and categorized them into the finance template.
 The only problem is that the individual budget owners didn’t understand the logic, so the formulas did not count $180,000 of the budget that the individual managers were planning to spend.
 That error alone represented nearly 10% of his overall budget.

-During a recent onboarding, I couldn’t figure out why Planful was showing a different budget total than the customer’s worksheet.
-In the end, I had to inspect hundreds of individual cells to find that someone had pasted a number in a cell that was supposed to total a row.
+During one onboarding, we couldn’t figure out why Planful was showing a different budget total than the customer’s worksheet.
+After inspecting hundreds of individual cells, we discovered someone had pasted a number in a cell that was supposed to total a row.
 The end result was a $75,000 mistake in their budget.

 Even if you have an error-free budget, most marketers struggle with visibility into their actual spending vs. their plan.
 The problem is exacerbated when you distribute budget authority across an organization.
 Without an accurate view of the actual spending vs. plan, most marketers have to spend conservatively to make sure they don’t exceed their budget.